dtloi/WeightLossManager/README.md

 ![Startup Menu](/images/startup.png)

-**If it is the user's first time using the program, they can enter their information under the New User option**
+**If this is the user's first time using the program, they can enter their information under the New User option**

 ![New User](/images/newuser0.png)